Buzzfreeze/freeCodeCamp/curriculum/challenges/thai/07-scientific-computing-with-python/python-for-everybody/representing-relationships-in-a-relational-database.md

 ## --text--

-ข้อใดคือ foreign key ?
+What is a foreign key?

 ## --answers--

-key ที่ไม่ควรจะมี
+A key that is not supposed to be there.

 ---

-key ที่ใช้ ตัวอักษรที่ไม่ใช่ภาษาละติน
+A key that uses non-latin characters.

 ---

-ตัวเลข ที่บอก primary key ของแถวที่เกี่ยวข้องในตารางอื่น
+A number that points to the primary key of an associated row in a different table.

 ---

-key ที่ใช้เพื่อค้นหาแถว
+A key that the "real world" might use to look up a row.

 ## --video-solution--

 3